 - Improvements to the UEB translator (Unified English Braille) (see below)

 - New embossers and embosser improvements (see below)

 - Many internal efficiency improvements.

 - Language improvements (see below)

 - Now supports document-specific

 Typeform Indicators as defined in the Section 9 for inkprint attributes that carry meanings the braille reader needs to know about .
 A range of such indicators can be defined such as the use of Script Font, Text Color or Highlight Color, as well as Drop Shadow and Outline Text.
 See the new user interface in the Global: Word-Importer dialogue.
-RUEB Rules of Unified English Braille
+UEB Rules of Unified English Braille

 - Certain currency expressions, when marked as "technical notation," no longer give rise to an unnecessary grade one word indicator.